midstar/llog/README.md

 * configurable log levels
 * log file wrapping if configurable size exceeded

 llog is using the "standard" logger in the log package.

 Super simple usage and no configuration required if logging to stderr is used.

+llog is thread safe and can be used from more than one goroutine.

 ## Install